14islands/14islands-com-v2/app/blog/_posts/2017-02-15-responsible-push-notifications-on-the-web.md

 ## Progressive enhancement

 Push notifications are not supported by all browsers.
-For those browsers, we only show the Newsletter signup form on our website - in a true progressive enhancement fashion.
+For those browsers, we only show the newsletter signup form on our website - in a true progressive enhancement fashion.

-The Newsletter signup form works on all browsers and even without JavaScript enabled.
+The newsletter signup form works on all browsers and even without JavaScript enabled.

 {% include post-image.html alt="Notifications & Newsletter" src="/images/blog/2017-02-push-notifications/newsletter-visible.png" margin="both" ratio="16_5" %}